bhalgalix/sequence-game/README.md

 This is simple sequence game with premade sequences.

-One will be chosen at random and you will have to say the next number.
+One will be chosen at random and you will have to answer with the next number.

 Next will have an option to do random sequences to ask the user.